Wikipedia - Free Ency

 Please support the cause this coming Wednesday!
 Breast cancer can be beaten.
 It involves a collaboration of Family Physicians, Oncologists, Geneticists, and Radiologists, Pathologists and specialized nurses, counsellors, skilled technologists and others on the medical side.
 But it also requires the help of family members, friends, clergy and society as a whole.
 A group of local doctors have decided to put their sticks where their stethoscopes are.
 Hockey simply got more votes than the Full-Monty Doctor Calendar.
 So, this Wednesday, February 13, 2008, at the Hershey Centre, 5 p.m., the Mississauga News and the St. Mike's Majors will present "Docs on Ice".
 My own Bandage Clad Blades coached by NHL great, Johnny Bower, have challenged Dr. Dennis Izukawa's Tyranical Titans coached by the legendary Dick Duff to a duel on ice.
 The ice is sure to turn pink as we duel for the coveted Golden Bedpan and proceeds go to the Breast Cancer Foundation.
 For a mere $8, you can cheer on your favorite doc, raise funds for breast cancer, meet a famous Maple Leaf Stanley Cup Champion, and even stay to watch the St. Mike's Junior Game at no extra cost.
 And it's all thanks to Mr. Ron Lenyk of the Mississauga News, one of the most valuable, community spirited individuals in our city.
 Mr. Eugene Melnyk has also pledged to match every dollar raised for this noble cause.
 Together, we can make a difference.
 Donations can be made out to the Canadian Breast Cancer Foundation, and are tax deductible.
 You can also drop donations off at the Mississauga News office.
 We hope to see you at the Hershey Centre!

 ● It is with great regret to inform you that Ron Lenyk passed away on September 14, 2015.
+"The longtime publisher of The Mississauga News (31 years) left in 2008 for a stint as a vice-president of Torstar Corporation, The News' parent company.
+He then went on to become CEO of the Living Arts Centre, Mississauga's prime entertainment complex, in 2011."
 See Ron "Zenko" Lenyk, Obituary.

 ● Docs on Ice.
 Official website.